eesyuen09/tp/docs/UserGuide.md

 <box type="warning" seamless>
 <b>Warning:</b>
-You can only delete a class tag if it is not currently assigned to any student in the address book.
+You can only delete a class tag that is not currently assigned to any students in the address book.
 Remove the tag from all students first before deleting.
 </box>

 **Command Details and Constraints:**